Consensys/quorum/docs/Quorum Features/Privacy/Tessera/Usage/Logging.md

 Failed to connect to node {remote node url} for partyInfo, due to {error details} | A node failed partyInfo request during resend to peer.<br>Action: check reason message, or logs on peer to see why it failed
 Failed to make resend request to node {remote node url} for key {public key}, due to {error details} | Peer communication failed during '/resend' request.<br>Action: check reason message, or logs on peer to see why it failed

+!!!
+Note 2
-<a name="Note2"></a>Note 2: Log message will be changed to ERROR in next release version.
+Log message will be changed to ERROR in next release version.
+!!!
+Note 3
-<a name="Note3"></a>Note 3: Log message will be changed in next release to give key and url.
+Log message will be changed in next release to give key and url.

 ## To change the default log level